SixdegreeLab/MasteringChainAnalytics/en/ch03/ch03-build-first-dashboard.md

 ![dashboard.png](img/dashboard.png)

 To avoid overwhelming complexity, we have only covered some basic queries, and the resulting charts in the dashboard may not look extremely sophisticated.
 However, this is not important.
-What matters more is whether you can use this tutorial as a starting point to embark on your own journey of on-chain data analysis.
+What matters more is whether you can use this tutorial as a starting point to embark on your own journey of Onchain data analysis.
 After reading this tutorial, I hope you will try it out for yourself.
 Uniswap was just one example of a DEX, and you can perform similar analyses on any other DEX on different chains.
 Combining the techniques from the previous lessons, you can explore and compare data from other DEXs or even the same DEX on different chains (such as UniSwap on Ethereum and Optimism).
 As a blockchain data analyst, your dashboard is your resume, so take it seriously!

 # Homework